-The Qantas Board of Directors is responsible for ensuring that Qantas has an appropriate corporate governance structure to ensure the creation, protection and enhancement of shareholder value.
-This requires that appropriate accountability and control systems are in place.
+The Qantas Board of Directors is responsible for ensuring that Qantas has an appropriate corporate governance framework to ensure the creation, protection and enhancement of shareholder value.

-The Board endorses each of the Australian Securities Exchange (ASX) Corporate Governance Council's Corporate Governance Principles and Recommendations, 2nd Edition (ASX Principles).
-In response to the ASX Principles, Qantas publicly discloses each of its corporate governance tools.
-This Corporate Governance section exemplifies Qantas' commitment to corporate governance.
+The Board endorses each of the Australian Securities Exchange (ASX) Corporate Governance Council's Corporate Governance Principles and Recommendations, 3rd Edition (ASX Principles).
+In accordance with the ASX Principles, Qantas discloses the below primary corporate governance documents and information which demonstrate Qantas' commitment to corporate governance:

 The Qantas Constitution is Qantas' key governance document.
 The Board must ensure that it and Qantas complies at all times with the provisions of the Constitution.